Scottish Premiership: Hearts on high, Celtic in chaos and are Rangers rejuvenated ahead of crucial midweek fixtures?

 "Derek McInnes, for me, deserves a huge amount of credit and the people at the top of the club, all the way down, the connection is there."

-Hearts are now in partnership with the same Jamestown Analytics data firm that has underpinned the success Bloom has enjoyed in establishing his beloved Brighton in the Premier League and as a shareholder of USG.
+Hearts are now in partnership with the same Jamestown Analytics data firm that has underpinned the success Bloom has enjoyed in establishing his beloved Brighton in the Premier League and as a shareholder at now Belgian champions Union Saint-Gilloise.

 The recruitment tool helped in the signing of 10 new players over the summer, including Claudio Braga and Alex Kyziridis but McInnes appears to be getting other players back to their best.

-Striker Lawrence Shankland was out of contract, but opted to stay and has already scored five goals in the Premiership, surpassing his total last season.
+Striker Lawrence Shankland was out of contract, but opted to stay and has already scored five goals in the Premiership.
+Last season, his total was eight.

 There is also Craig Halkett.
 The centre-back struggled with injury last season, only managing 17 league appearances.